fluencelabs/nox/cli/README.md

 You can use `./fluence [SUBCOMMAND] --help` to learn how to use commands.

 ## Usage examples
+### Requirements
+CLI assumes a running Ethereum & Swarm on `http://localhost:8545/` and `http://localhost:8500/` respectively.
+Use `--eth_url` and `--swarm_url` to change that.

+Also, take a look at [deployment scripts](tools/deploy/README.md), they will assist you in running Swarm, Ethereum and Fluence nodes.

 ### Register a node
 To provide your computation resources to Fluence network, you need to register your computer within smart-contract.
 The simplest way to do that is through CLI.
 The following command will register a node with the following parameters:
 - advertised address `85.82.118.4`, please note that this address should be available from Internet as it will be used to connect with other workers in a future cluster
-- Tendermint key (also used to identify node) `1GVDICzgrw1qahPfSbwCfYw0zrw91OMZ46QoKvJMjjM=`, note base64 format
+- Tendermint key (used to identify node) `1GVDICzgrw1qahPfSbwCfYw0zrw91OMZ46QoKvJMjjM=`, note base64 format
     - flag `--base64_tendermint_key` passed so tendermint key is treated as base64-encoded as opposed to hex-encoded
     - currently, Tendermint key can be found in logs of `fluencelabs/node` Docker container
+    - note that key should be unique, i.e. you can't register several nodes with the same key
 - `0x4180fc65d613ba7e1a385181a219f1dbfe7bf11d` will be used as Ethereum account for issuing transactions. _Use your Ethereum account here_
 - `0x9995882876ae612bfd829498ccd73dd962ec950a` is a contract address, register transaction will be sent there
 - `--secret-key 0xcb0799337df06a6c73881bab91304a68199a430ccd4bc378e37e51fd1b118133` denotes an Ethereum private key, used for offline transaction signing. _Use your Ethereum private key here_